From Bedrooms to Billions PlayStation Documentary Arrives in September

 This documentary from the Caulfields aims to explore it all, from the iconic T-Rex demo to the powerhouse that the PlayStation brand has become today.
 As such, a slew of significant industry figureheads were interviewed for the project.
 The likes of Mark Cerny, David Jaffe, Hideo Kojima, Shinji Mikami, Ted Price, Jim Ryan, and Kazunori Yamauchi all took part in interviews, for example.

 From Bedrooms to Billions: The PlayStation Revolution couldn’t be set to release at a better time, either.
 September of this year marks the 25th anniversary of the first PlayStation’s launch in the United States and the United Kingdom.
+You can check out the full movie poster below:

 A Special Edition version is also in the works, which will be replete with the following special features: